Two Randolph College students won an award at the National Model United Nations Conference (NMUN) in New York City, March 29-April 3.

 Student participation and travel to the Model UN conference is made possible by support from the Sheldon and Chrystine Hicks Endowed Global Studies Fund and a generous gift from Marilyn Hicks Fitzgerald ’68 and Michael P. Fitzgerald.

-Read the Randolph Model UN blog model-un.go.randolphcollege.eduTags: giveroll, global studies, jennifer dugan, model u.n., Model United Nations, political science
+Read the Randolph Model UN blog model-un.go.randolphcollege.eduTags: asian studies, giveroll, global studies, jennifer dugan, model u.n., Model United Nations, political science